 Modifying a Non-Modifiable Alimony Award | Fraud Voids Agreement and Court Order

-The Court of Appeals noted that a court is bound by a couple’s agreement that a spousal support/alimony award cannot be the modified.
-However, it ruled that where one of the parties has committed a fraud on the court, the agreement is voided.
+The Court of Appeals noted that a court is bound by a couple’s agreement that a spousal support/alimony award cannot be modified.

 Fraud on the court happens when one party to a lawsuit prevents the other party from having his claims fairly heard and decided.

 The party’s fraud damages the integrity of the judicial process and is a wrong against the institutions set up to protect and safeguard the public.

-Given this, the Court of Appeals ruled that a superior court has authority to modify a spousal support decree — even if there is a signed agreement that it cannot be changed — when it results from a fraud on the court.
+Given this, the Court of Appeals ruled that a superior court has the authority to modify a spousal support decree — even if there is a signed agreement that it cannot be changed — when it results from fraud on the court.

 By failing to disclose that she had received thousands of dollars in double payments drawn from David’s account, Nancy prevented a fair ruling on the amount David should be ordered to pay in spousal support after the divorce.

 Nancy argued that only an officer of the court – like an attorney – could commit fraud on the court, but the Court of Appeals rejected this position.

 However, it was not pertinent to a case of fraud on the court, where the goal is the preservation of the integrity of the judicial process.

 Parties Are Subject to Sanctions for False Statements in Court Papers